Gregorian mission: Relations with the British Christians

 Ruins at Canterbury of St Augustine's Abbey, founded by Augustine.

 Gregory had ordered that the native British bishops were to be governed by Augustine and, consequently, Augustine arranged a meeting with some of the native clergy some time between 602 and 604.
 The meeting took place at a tree later given the name "Augustine's Oak", probably around the present-day boundary between Somerset and Gloucestershire.
 (Note: Sometimes it is recorded as the Synod of Chester.)
 Augustine apparently argued that the British church should give up any of its customs not in accordance with Roman practices, including the dating of Easter.
 He also urged them to help with the conversion of the Anglo-Saxons.

 After some discussion, the local bishops stated that they needed to consult with their own people before agreeing to Augustine's requests, and left the meeting.
 Bede relates that a group of native bishops consulted an old hermit who said they should obey Augustine if, when they next met with him, Augustine rose when he greeted the natives.
 But if Augustine failed to stand up when they arrived for the second meeting, they should not submit.
 When Augustine failed to rise to greet the second delegation of British bishops at the next meeting, Bede says the native bishops refused to submit to Augustine.
-Bede then has Augustine proclaim a prophecy that because of lack of missionary effort towards the Anglo-Saxons from the British church, the native church would suffer at the hands of the Anglo-Saxons.
+Bede then has Augustine proclaim a prophecy that because of the lack of missionary effort towards the Anglo-Saxons from the British church, the native church would suffer at the hands of the Anglo-Saxons.
 This prophecy was seen as fulfilled when Æthelfrith of Northumbria supposedly killed 1200 native monks at the Battle of Chester.
 Bede uses the story of Augustine's two meetings with two groups of British bishops as an example of how the native clergy refused to cooperate with the Gregorian mission.
 Later, Aldhelm, the abbot of Malmesbury, writing in the later part of the 7th century, claimed that the native clerks would not eat with the missionaries, nor would they perform Christian ceremonies with them.
 Laurence, Augustine's successor, writing to the Irish bishops during his tenure of Canterbury, also stated that an Irish bishop, Dagan, would not share meals with the missionaries.